engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 !!! warning
      Setting `acceptAllHostKeys: true` makes the target connection vulnerable to on-path attacks.

-The delivery identity includes the effective inline `knownHosts` content, the bytes of `knownHostsFile` (not its path), and the `acceptAllHostKeys` mode.
-Moving a file without changing its contents preserves delivery state; changing trusted entries or disabling verification under the same target name rejects an existing cursor or outstanding recording receipt.
-Use a new target name to deliver the full local history to a replacement server.
-SSH passwords and private-key identities are not part of this identity and can be rotated.

-This fingerprint differs from the earlier, unreleased SFTP target format even when the configuration has not changed.
-Existing development cursors and outstanding recording receipts are not migrated or rewritten; settle their delivery obligations with the previous build or start with a new empty repository and retain the old artifacts separately.
-Merely renaming a target does not discharge pending receipts in an existing repository.

 <<property("identityFiles", "list of File Paths", heading=3)>>
-One or more unencrypted OpenSSH or PEM private-key files, tried in order.
-Each file must be regular, owned by the Bifröst process user, and at most 1 MiB.
-On Unix, group and other permission bits must all be disabled.
-On Windows, the file must use a protected DACL granting access only to its owner and `SYSTEM`.
-Identity paths are static and do not support templates.
-Their keys must differ from every configured audit-signing identity and audit-encryption recipient.
+One or more unencrypted OpenSSH or PEM private keys, tried in order.
+Paths are static, not templates; keys must differ from audit signing and encryption keys.
+Files must be regular, owned by the Bifröst user and at most 1 MiB:

+* Unix: no group or other access.
+* Windows: protected DACL allowing only the owner and `SYSTEM`.

 <<property("password", "string", default="", heading=3)>>
 The SSH password.
 This value supports Bifröst string templates without a context object.
 Prefer an environment variable or the `file` template function over storing it directly in YAML.
 Template results are used exactly as rendered and are not trimmed.